Also known as: scapular pull-up, scapula pull-up, arch pull-up, scapular arch pull

 What is Arch Scapula Pull Up?

-The Arch Scapula Pull Up is a medium-difficulty bodyweight pull that emphasizes scapular depression and thoracic extension to target the shoulders and upper back.
-It builds scapular control, shoulder stability, and upper-back strength through controlled pulling with mostly straight arms.
+The Arch Scapula Pull Up is a medium-difficulty bodyweight pull exercise that emphasizes scapular depression and arching to strengthen the shoulders and upper back.
+Performed from a hanging pronated grip, it trains scapular control, shoulder stability and back engagement for better pull mechanics.

 How to Do Arch Scapula Pull Up

-1. Grip and Hang: Use a shoulder-width pronated grip, hang with arms straight, legs together, core braced and glutes engaged to stabilize the torso.
+1. Grip the bar: Hang with a shoulder-width pronated grip, arms fully extended, legs together, core braced and glutes engaged to create full-body tension.

 Muscle Groups